korridor/laravel-computed-attributes/readme.md

 ### Local docker environment

-The `docker` folder contains a local docker enironment for development.
+The `docker` folder contains a local docker environment for development.
 The docker workspace has composer and xdebug installed.

 ```bash